-- [61] In the circumstances, I find that the defendant intended and in fact demanded that the journalists republish his Words and I accordingly find him liable for the republication of the Words. - Dr Chee's defences of justification, qualified privilege and fair comment can be dealt with together summarily.
+[74] In the circumstances, I find that the defendant intended and in fact demanded that the journalists republish his Words and I accordingly find him liable for the republication of the Hong Kah and the Nee Soon Words.

+57 Dr Chee's defences of justification, qualified privilege and fair comment can be dealt with together summarily.
 The three defences were but bare allegations in his Defence.
 Dr Chee failed to proffer any evidence in support of these defences in his affidavits and did not make them the subject of submissions either before me or the SAR.
-As mentioned by me earlier, it is settled law that the defendant will not be given leave to defend based on mere assertions alone: Banque de Paris Et Des Pays-Bas (Suisse) SA v Costa de Naray and Christopher John Walters [1984] 1 Lloyd's LR 21 at 23.
+As mentioned by me earlier, it is settled law that the defendant will not be given leave to defend based on mere assertions alone: Banque De Paris Et Des Pays-Bas (Suisse) SA v Costa de Naray and Christopher John Walters [1984] 1 Lloyd's LR 21 at 23.
 I therefore found that Dr Chee had failed to raise any triable defence to the action for defamation.